tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 cross_entropy = nn.CrossEntropyLoss()
 ```

 Finally, we can start to train our model.
-Each training epoch include forward propagation, which yields some training results for training target sentences; then `cross_entropy` loss is calculated and `loss.backward()` calculates gradient with respect to loss for each model parameter.
-After that, `optim.step()` uses gradient to adjust model parameters and minimize loss.
+Each training epoch includes forward propagation, which yields some training results for training target sentences; then `cross_entropy` loss is calculated and `loss.backward()` calculates gradient with respect to the loss for each model parameter.
+After that, `optim.step()` uses the gradient to adjust model parameters and minimize loss.

-After each training epoch, development set is used to evaluate model perfomance with [BLEU](https://en.wikipedia.org/wiki/BLEU) score.
-I use `early_stop_counter` to stop training process, if BLEU is not improving for 10 epochs.
+After each training epoch, the development set is used to evaluate model performance with [BLEU](https://en.wikipedia.org/wiki/BLEU) score.
+I use `early_stop_counter` to stop the training process if BLEU is not improving for 10 epochs.

-Module `tqdm` is optional to use, it is a handy and simple way to create progress bar for a comparably long operation.
+Module `tqdm` is optional to use, it is a handy and simple way to create a progress bar for a long operations.

 ```python